YvonneMoser/Project1-ES6/README.md

 ## Description

-The game is about helping Dory find Nemo.
-Dory has to avoid the sharks (by using the arrow keys).
-Dory can collect points by swimming to the clownfish and asking them for help (200 points per clownfish).
+The game is about helping the charcter to find Nemo.
+The character has to avoid the sharks (by using the arrow keys).
+You can collect points by swimming to the fish and asking them for help (200 points per fish).
-The game can be won if a score of 5000 points is reached.
+The game can be won if a score of 6000 points is reached.
 If Dory loses 3 lives by colliding with the sharks, the game is over.
+You can reach different levels.
+With every level the fish and sharks become faster.

+##Specials
+The User can choose his character
+Moving Background in canvas
+Local Storage: Score
+Different Levels
+Sound effects
+Collisions with sharks and fish

 ## MVP (CANVAS)
-Canvas: The player can move up/down/right/left to avoid the sharks and catch the fishes
+Canvas: The player can move up/down/right/left to avoid the sharks and catch the fish.

 ## Backlog
-Enemies
-Friends - Catch Coins
-Win Game by reaching score
-Game over by loosing 3 lives
-Moving Background
+Mobile Version

 ## Data Structure